Asmahan: Death

 On 14 July 1944, a car carrying Asmahan and a female friend crashed and went into a canal at the side of the road, after the driver lost control near the city of Mansoura, Egypt.
 The car was a two-door model and the women were sitting in the backseat.
 They were presumed to be rendered unconscious and subsequently drowned.
 The driver, however, managed to escape.

 These circumstances gave rise to many suspicions, rumours and conspiracy theories.
 British intelligence, for example, after many reports circulated claiming she had been working for them, was accused of having got rid of her after she had attempted to meet with German agents.
 The German Gestapo was also accused of murdering her for the help she had given the British.
 Her husband at the time had fought violently with her, and her family's honour had been besmirched by the many rumours.

-Asmahan was buried in Egypt in accordance with her wishes as, years later, were her two brothers, Fouad and Farid al-Atrash, in the Fustat plain in Cairo, which she and brother Farid, along with Abdel Halim Hafez, had restored to some of its former glory.
+Asmahan was buried in Egypt in accordance with her wishes.Years later, her two brothers, Fouad and Farid al-Atrash, were also buried in the Fustat plain in Cairo, a site that she and Farid, together with Abdel Halim Hafez, had restored to some of its former glory.